telerik/ajax-docs/controls/treelist/accessibility-and-internationalization/localization.md

 1. Make a copy of the file and rename the copy so that its name contains the Culture Identifier.
 The resource files used by RadTreeList follow a strict naming convention: **RadTreeList.Main.<Culture Identifier>.resx**

-	>note  **The Culture Identifier consists of a language codefollowed by a dash and the country code.Example: “en-US”, “fr-CA”, “bg-BG” and so on.**
+	>tip  **The Culture Identifier consists of a language codefollowed by a dash and the country code.Example: “en-US”, “fr-CA”, “bg-BG” and so on.**
 	>

 	For example RadTreeList.Main.bg-BG.resx.
 Both files should be present in the App_GlobalResources folder: